swift-server/swift-aws-lambda-runtime/readme.md

 ### Using async function

- The simplest way to use `AWSLambdaRuntime` is to use the `SimpleLambdaHandler` protocol and pass in a async function, for example:
+ The simplest way to use `AWSLambdaRuntime` is to use the `SimpleLambdaHandler` protocol and pass in an async function, for example:

  ```swift
  // Import the module